-If a party is found to have violated this policy, the Title IX sex discrimination, sexual harassment, and sexual misconduct hearing board will determine appropriate remedies/sanctions for the policies the respondent was found responsible.
+If a party is found to have violated this policy, the Title IX Sexual Harassment Hearing Board will determine appropriate remedies/sanctions for the policies the respondent was found responsible for violations.
 Any sanctions being imposed will be included in the written determination letter ("Findings Letter").
 See Appendix B for Sanctions.